dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; Asian- and Black-owned firms (39% and 36% of firms, respectively) were more than twice as likely as white-owned firms (17%) to be in *poor* financial condition at the time of the survey.

+&#10148; The share of firms *without* debt ranged from 22%-32% (across all groups).

+&#10148; Among firms *with* debt, Black- and Hispanic-owned firms had the highest share of businesses with <ins><</ins>$50,000 in debt, while Asian- and White-owned firms had the highest share of businesses with debt >$50,000.

 &#10148; Black-owned firms were the most likely to say credit availability was a concern.

 &#10148; Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.